Azure/azure-code-signing-action/README.md

+> [!WARNING]
+> We're excited to announce that Azure Code Signing has undergone a rebranding and is now known as Trusted Signing.
+As part of this transition, we're deprecating the existing Action in favor of [Azure/trusted-signing-action](https://github.com/azure/trusted-signing-action).
+Please migrate to the new [Trusted Signing Action](https://github.com/marketplace/actions/trusted-signing) as soon as possible.
+All future bug fixes and enhancements will be exclusively released for the new Action.
+You will have 90 days to migrate at which point the old repository will be deleted.
+> - **April 1st, 2024**: Archival
+> - **June 30th, 2024**: Deletion

 # Azure Code Signing
 The Azure Code Signing Action allows you to digitally sign your files using an Azure Code Signing certificate during a GitHub Actions run.